-- 1. When considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework.
-It will always work pro-actively with applicants to seek to find solutions that mean proposals that improve the economic, social and environmental conditions in the area can be approved wherever possible. - 2.
-Planning applications that accord with the policies in the Northumberland Local Plan, and policies in 'made' Neighbourhood Plans, and those which have passed independent examination, will be approved without delay, unless material considerations indicate otherwise.
+- 1. When considering development proposals, the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework (NPPF).
+It will always work proactively with applicants to seek to find solutions that mean proposals that improve the economic, social and environmental conditions in the area can be approved wherever possible. - 2.
+Planning applications that accord with the policies in the Northumberland Local Plan, and policies in 'made' Neighbourhood Plans, and those which have passed referendum, will be approved without delay, unless material considerations indicate otherwise. - 3.
+Where there are no relevant policies or the policies which are most important for determining an application are out of date the Council will grant permission unless: - The application of policies in the NPPF that protect areas or assets of particular importance provide a clear reason for refusing the development proposed, or - Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits when assessed against the policies in the NPPF taken as a whole.

-18 The policies referred to are those in the NPPF relating to: habitat sites (and those sites listed in paragraph 176 of the NPPF) and/or designated as Sites of Special Scientific Interest; land designated as Green Belt, Local Green Space, an Area of Outstanding Natural Beauty, or defined as Heritage Coast; irreplaceable habitats; designated heritage assets (and other heritage assets of archaeological interest referred to in the NPPF); and areas at risk of flooding or coastal change.
+The policies referred to are those in the NPPF relating to: habitat sites (and those sites listed in paragraph 181 of the NPPF, July 2021) and/or designated as Sites of Special Scientific Interest; land designated as Green Belt, Local Green Space, an Area of Outstanding Natural Beauty, or defined as Heritage Coast; irreplaceable habitats; designated heritage assets (and other heritage assets of archaeological interest referred to in the NPPF); and areas at risk of flooding or coastal change.